markusdlugi/mediatype-reproducer/README.md

-# undertow-https-example
+# multiple-mediatype-reproducer
-Small project to demonstrate bug in quarkus-undertow
+Small project to demonstrate bug in quarkus-resteasy-reactive